Antenatal exercises can help reduce back pain, prevent excessive weight gain, make labour easier and help you recover faster after childbirth.

 At Sitaram Bhartia, we encourage you to do these antenatal exercises in the labour room as well with your birthing partner.

 It’s always better to learn exercises with the guidance of a physiotherapist.
 If you live in Delhi, come in for a complimentary session with our physiotherapists who specialize in pregnancy exercises.
-Fill in the form below, and we’ll call you to schedule your session:

 2. Butterfly Exercise or Purna Titli Asana